BBC News Online: Criticism

 The site is primarily funded by the television licence, and used to carry no advertising.
-The World edition has received some subsidy from the UK's Foreign and Commonwealth Office through its grant-in-aid to the BBC World Service.
+The World edition has received some subsidy from the UK's Foreign, Commonwealth and Development Office through its grant-in-aid to the BBC World Service.
 Proposals to include advertising on the international version of the website were discussed by the BBC Trust in February 2007, but were opposed by BBC journalists, who feared it would weaken public trust in the impartiality of the BBC.
 In October 2007, it was confirmed that the site would start to carry advertising.
 The advertising consists of large animated banners, which has led to complaints that these make the site's content harder to read.

-The impartiality of the Have Your Say forums has been disputed by organisations such as News Sniffer: moderators are accused of sometimes appearing to promote their own agenda.
+It was reported in 2006 that the impartiality of the Have Your Say forums was disputed by the website News Sniffer: moderators have been accused of sometimes appearing to promote their own agenda.

-Have Your Say received much criticism in 2009 for featuring the question "Should homosexuals face execution?".
+Have Your Say received much criticism in 2009 for featuring the question "Should homosexuals face execution?"
 The BBC later removed it and apologised after the BBC Pride board lobbied against it and Eric Joyce, the Labour MP for Falkirk, called it "more than offensive" and "completely unacceptable".